 Vintage Style Tele

 Released only in Europe, first in 2011, then again between 2013 and 2014, this really is a great example of a guitarist's signature model.
 Graham Coxon had a hand in the design.
-It's no custom shop model - if it were, it would bear the scars and damage of the '68 Telecaster that it's based on (see the Total Guitar interview below).
+It's no custom shop model - if it were, it would bear the scars and damage of the '68 Telecaster that it's based on (see the Total Guitar interview above).
 But in all other respects, it's a faithful representation of that modified original.

 This one is one of the very first of that 2011 run - both neck and body are stamped with December 2010 dates, and the scratchplate (one of the last bits to go onto the guitar) early-January 2011.